Skip to content

 Not affected:

-• PipeSequence: no internal sub-workflows — child pipes are dispatched via SubPipe.run_pipe()PipeRouterChild, which creates clean child PipeJobs.
+• PipeSequence: no internal templating activities — child pipes are dispatched via SubPipe.run_pipe()PipeRouterChild, which creates clean child PipeJobs.

-• PipeParallel: same dispatch pattern as PipeSequence — branches go through SubPipe.run_pipe() without internal templating workflows.
+• PipeParallel: same dispatch pattern as PipeSequence — branches go through SubPipe.run_pipe() without internal templating activities.

 • All controllers in live mode: StuffArtefact is only produced in dry-run.
 Live execution uses real content objects that serialize correctly.

-Fix direction: Either make StuffArtefact serializable (implement __json__ or convert to Pydantic), or strip non-serializable objects from working memory before passing to internal sub-workflows.
+Fix direction: Either make StuffArtefact serializable (implement __json__ or convert to Pydantic), or strip non-serializable objects from working memory before passing to internal templating activities.

 File Reference